ideal-lab5/idn-docs/docs/guides_and_tutorials/timelocked_txs.md

 #### Encrypting Arbitrary Data (Off-Chain)

 The SDK also provides a wrapper around the [timelock.js](https://www.npmjs.com/package/@ideallabs/timelock.js) encryption function, incorporating a secure HKDF for key deriviation from a seed.
-The ciphertext can be decrypted in two ways: after the specificed Drand round completes and a signature is computed or by rederiving the seed using the [HKDF](https://www.npmjs.com/package/js-crypto-hkdf) library and leveraging the timelock.js library's decryption functionality.
+The ciphertext can be decrypted in two ways: after the specified Drand round completes and a signature is computed or by rederiving the seed using the [HKDF](https://www.npmjs.com/package/js-crypto-hkdf) library and leveraging the timelock.js library's decryption functionality.

 ```javascript
 // The message to be timelock encrypted.